kevalkanp1011/FLW-Mobile-App/docs/CICDSetup.md

 # CI-CD Setup 🚀

-Our Continuous Integration and Continuous Deployment (CI-CD) pipeline is designed to streamline the development process for the FLW Mobile App.
+Our Continuous Integration and Continuous Deployment (CI-CD) pipeline is designed to streamline the development process for the HLW Mobile App.
 Leveraging **GitHub Actions**, the pipeline automates the entire lifecycle of the Android application—from building and testing to signing and distributing the app.
 This ensures that every change is validated and delivered quickly and reliably, supporting our mission to provide ASHAs with a modern, digital tool to enhance healthcare services for pregnant women, mothers, and newborns in India.

 ---